gemssingaporestudentcouncil/innovationweek2020/CODE_OF_CONDUCT.md

 If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.

-## 3. Expected Behavior
+## 3. Expected Behaviour

-The following behaviors are expected and requested of all community members:
+The following behaviours are expected and requested of all community members:

  * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
  * Exercise consideration and respect in your speech and actions.
  * Attempt collaboration before conflict.
- * Refrain from demeaning, discriminatory, or harassing behavior and speech.
+ * Refrain from demeaning, discriminatory, or harassing behaviour and speech.
  * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
  * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

-## 4. Unacceptable Behavior
+## 4. Unacceptable Behaviour

-The following behaviors are considered harassment and are unacceptable within our community:
+The following behaviours are considered harassment and are unacceptable within our community:

  * Violence, threats of violence or violent language directed against another person.
  * Discriminatory jokes and language.